 Companies that produce branded reference listed drugs routinely bring litigation against applicants that seek regulatory approval to manufacture and market generic and reformulated forms of their branded products.
 These companies often allege patent infringement or other violations of intellectual property rights as the basis for filing suit.
 Likewise, patent holders may bring patent infringement suits against companies that are currently marketing and selling their approved generic or reformulated products.
 Litigation to enforce or defend intellectual property rights is often complex and often involves significant expense and can delay or prevent introduction or sale of our product candidates.
 If patents are held to be valid and infringed by our product candidates in a particular jurisdiction, we may be required to cease selling, relinquish or destroy existing stock, or pay monetary damages in that jurisdiction unless we can obtain a license from the patent holder.
 There may also be situations where we use our business judgment and decide to market and sell our approved products, notwithstanding the fact that allegations of patent infringement(s) have not been finally resolved by the courts, which is known as an "at-risk launch."
 The risk involved in doing so can be substantial because the remedies available to the owner of a patent for infringement may include, among other things, damages measured by the profits lost by the patent owner which may be greater than the profits earned by the infringer.
 In the case of willful infringement, such damages may be increased up to three times.
 An adverse decision in patent litigation could have a material adverse effect on our business, financial position, and results of operations and could cause the market value of our common stock to decline.
-While, at this time, we believe that we will not need to file a paragraph IV certification for AXS-02 or AXS-05, should circumstances change, should the FDA disagree or should we be required to file a paragraph IV certification
+Should we need to file a paragraph IV certification in the future for our product candidates, we may risk patent litigation and substantial delays.